 Service and Support - Be sure that your purchase includes professional services and support for the hearing aids and accessories.
 Some websites do not offer any professional services or support.
 Major hearing aid manufacturers expect there to be professional services and support provided with their hearing aids and accessories.
 If an organization is not providing professional services and support they can lose their right to provide a manufacturer's products.
 Several sites have lost this right.
 Some websites are third-party brokers and refer you to a local provider who provides limited services.

 We provide professional services and support for the life of the hearing aids.
-Beyond in person contact, we provide multiple methods of contact phone, email, text and Skype (Skype by appointment).
+Beyond in person contact, we provide multiple methods of contact phone, email, text and Skype, FaceTime (Skype and FaceTime by appointment).
 Often we are available on weekends and after hours.

 Transparency – We believe in transparency, that is why you will find our street address at the top and bottom of each page.
 Unlike most other practices, we post our hearing aid prices, accessory prices and other product prices on our website.

 Practitioner – A positive relationship is important with any medical practitioner.
 It is no different when you are considering the purchase of hearing aids.
 A comprehensive consultation with a licensed hearing professional should be expected before you commit to the purchase of hearing aids.
 This allows the individual to develop a rapport with the hearing professional and allows the hearing professional to gain knowledge about your lifestyle, challenging listening environments, any dexterity issues and how personal and/or work relationships are affected by the individual's hearing loss.